Envl/OaSite/public/mdfiles/Rugbeats.md

 ![](https://ik.imagekit.io/za0dxwyrw/oasite/2019-11-27_02-03-51_tDAWx_CyMn.png)

-<span>It's a rhythm action game inspired by [Crypt of the NecroDancer](https://en.wikipedia.org/wiki/Crypt_of_the_NecroDancer).
+<span>Rugbeats is a rhythm action game inspired by [Crypt of the NecroDancer](https://en.wikipedia.org/wiki/Crypt_of_the_NecroDancer).
 Two players are situated in a maze where they have to compete to bring the chest home, but they can only move when there is a beat in the music.</span>

 [Github/Download](https://github.com/Envl/rugbeats)